Let’s talk MCM Heritage: An expert panel discussion

 A 1956 publication from the Royal Victorian Institute of Architects quoted Beaumaris as having “the greatest concentration of interesting houses in the metropolitan area”.
 Some of Australia’s best known architects designed their earliest homes here.
 There is now a huge groundswell of interest in these Beaumaris gems.
 But unfortunately, owners & developers without any knowledge of mid-century design have demolished or significantly altered houses, not understanding their long-term value nor potential for sympathetic renovation.

-Our expert panel from a range of professionals and includes acclaimed Architect & Educator, Peter McIntyre; Architect & Host of Grand Designs Australia, Peter Maddison; Founder, Modernist Australia, Patricia Callan; Academic & Author, Professor Philip Goad.
+Our expert panel includes acclaimed Architect & Educator, Peter McIntyre; Architect & Host of Grand Designs Australia, Peter Maddison; Founder, Modernist Australia, Patricia Callan; Academic & Author, Professor Philip Goad.
 And our host and moderator will be Emma Telfer, Executive Director, Open House Melbourne.

 Tickets on sale from Thursday 19 April – 9am